OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/snowflake.md

 ## Fields Requirements

-The following columns should exist in the Snowflake's tables and views for OpsHub Integration Manager to ensure seamless data synchronization.
+The following columns should exist in the Snowflake's tables and views for <code class="expression">space.vars.SITENAME</code> to ensure seamless data synchronization.

 | **Column Name**      | **Column Type**                 | **Description**                                           |
 | -------------------- | ------------------------------- | --------------------------------------------------------- |